arromeral/sql-data-base-building_arromeral/README.md

 The structure of the database is designed to minimize manual data entry by employees and simplify the number of tasks while maintaining the rigor, consistency and updating of the data as much as possible.

 The core business workflow is as follows:
-- A client rents a movie -> A record is generated in the *rented* table with the data of the client, the employee and the inventory id of the item.
+- A client rents a movie -> A record is generated in the *rental* table with the data of the client, the employee and the inventory id of the item.

   <img width="572" alt="new_rental" src="https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/b5d8f0d7-14d7-46ee-8198-ae04efadd3a9">
-- Employees update the *rented* table periodically to update the status of the rentals, especially the days remaining for each rental in progress.
+- Employees update the *rental* table periodically to update the status of the rentals, especially the days remaining for each rental in progress.

 <img width="587" alt="update_rental_table" src="https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/4ce22eaf-d529-4010-bfb3-71b165ee266d">

-- The client returns the movie or declares it lost -> The employee updates the rental record in the *rented* table, updating its status and the return date.
+- The client returns the movie or declares it lost -> The employee updates the rental record in the *rental* table, updating its status and the return date.

 <img width="602" alt="update_rental_status" src="https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/a74da488-774f-442d-84bf-352e6d51d807">